arcuru/pokem/README.md

   #password: ""
   # Optional, but necessary for use
   #allow_list: ".*"
-  # Optional, the max size of the room to message
+  # Optional, the max size of the room to join
   #room_size_limit: 5
   # Optional, customize the state directory for the Matrix login data
   # Defaults to $XDG_STATE_HOME/pokem